-Maidstone Borough Council disagrees with Medway Council that non designated sites and sites of unestablished habitat and biodiversity status should be preserved and enhanced.
-MBC has committed to securing appropriate habitats through the masterplanning process and will invite MC to take part in that process.
+Maidstone Borough Council disagrees with Medway Council that non designated sites and sites of unestablished habitat and biodiversity status should automatically be preserved and enhanced.
+MBC has committed to securing replacement habitats and green corridors through the masterplanning process and will invite MC to take part in that process.